Briggs Farm Blues Festival

-Briggs Farm Blues Festival is an annual event that takes place near Hazleton, Pennsylvania in the town of Nescopeck, Nescopeck Township, Luzerne County, Pennsylvania since the summer of 1998.
+Briggs Farm Blues Festival is an annual blues music festival that takes place in Nescopeck, Pennsylvania, in the Northeast Pennsylvania. since the summer of 1998.
 The festival is hosted every July on the farmland owned by the Briggs family.

 Briggs Farm offers concertgoers a weekend of blues, camping, southern-style barbequed food, and an informal atmosphere.
 In 2014, more than 6,000 people attended the festival.

 History

 The Briggs Farm Blues Festival was initiated in 1998 by Richard Briggs on a farm which had been in his family since 1768.
 After working as a TV producer later in life, Richard decided to use his skills to produce a blues festival.
 Since then the festival has grown and expanded each year, and draws attendees from all over the United States and around the world gathering to hear Delta-style blues.

 In 2015 the festival presented mainly blues-rock on the main stage.
 The Back Porch stage presented a mix of local, regional and national blues musicians.